Construction Reference Charts & Visual Guides

 Spacing: what "O.C." means in practice

-“On-center” (O.C.) spacing is measured from the center of one bar to the center of the next.
-Closer spacing generally increases reinforcement density, but it also changes labor and material cost.
-Your slab’s intended use, load, and local requirements should drive final spacing choices.
+"On-center" spacing is measured from the centre of one bar to the centre of the next.
+Closer spacing increases reinforcement density but also changes labour and material cost.
+Your slab's intended use, load, and local requirements should drive the final spacing decision.

 Figure 5.2 — Rebar placement depth (why bar elevation and clear cover matter).